PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 We currently have macOS and Debian/Ubuntu releases of the BV-BRC Command Line Interface.
 A Windows version is in the works.

-The releases are available at the `BV-BRC3 github site <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.
+The releases are available at the `BV-BRC github site <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.
 Full installation installations are available in :ref:`cli-installation`.